robfatland/mocean/README.md

 - Open a browser and in the address bar type in `http://localhost:8080/steps`
-    - This should produce text output `welcome to the rudimentary steps game`
+    - This should produce text output `welcome!
+You sent the steps game the message: '
 - You can include additional information by typing in `http://localhost:8080/steps?message=hello fellow sentients`
+    - This should produce text output `welcome!
+You sent the steps game the message: hello fellow sentients'

 #### Play **steps** using Python code